-Based on the findings of the previous studies, the government plans to focus on school-related gender-based violence (SRGBV) and mental health.
+Based on the findings of the previous studies, the government plans to focus on school-related health.
 Accordingly, technical assistance is in place now to support government with a guideline on SRGBV and mental health to be implemented at school level to reduce drop out and improve retention.
 Through this support, schools are expected to have a better system in place to report SRGBV related incidents and support students with mental health counselling.
-There is ongoing discussion to develop training modules for teachers on mental health and SRGBV to ensure that every school has at least one teacher trained in SRGBV
+There is ongoing discussion to develop training modules for teachers on mental health and SRGBV to ensure that every school has at least one teacher trained in SRGBV and mental health.